Momox: Reception

 Based on the number of customer reviews on Amazon Marketplace, Momox ranks first with its German sales channel medimops and fourth with its French sales channel momox-shop.fr.
 In 2012, Momox received the Zukunftspreis Brandenburg for its "innovative start-up followed by breathtaking development."
-According to research by the German television magazine WISO, in 2021, Momox processed books sent in by customers incorrectly, declaring them "unsellable" or "not sent", but then offering them for sale on Medimops.
+According to an article on the German television magazine WISO, in 2021, Momox processed books sent in by customers incorrectly, declaring them "unsellable" or "not sent", but then offering them for sale on Medimops.